-- + an individual not ordinarily resident in Australia; - + a corporation in which, or the trustee of a trust where in relation to the trust: - an individual not ordinarily resident in Australia, a foreign corporation or a foreign government holds a substantial interest; or - 2 or more persons, each of whom is an individual not ordinarily resident in Australia, a foreign corporation or a foreign government, hold an aggregate substantial interest; - + the general partner of a limited partnership where in relation to the limited partnership: - an individual not ordinarily resident in Australia, a foreign corporation or a foreign government holds a substantial interest; or - 2 or more persons, each of whom is an individual not ordinarily resident in Australia, a foreign corporation, or a foreign government, hold an interest of 40% or more; - + a foreign government or foreign government investor.
+A corporation in which, or the trustee of a trust where in relation to the trust:

+- an individual not ordinarily resident in Australia, a foreign corporation or a foreign government holds a substantial interest; or - 2 or more persons, each of whom is an individual not ordinarily resident in Australia, a foreign corporation or a foreign government, hold an aggregate substantial interest.

+The general partner of a limited partnership where in relation to the limited partnership:

+- an individual not ordinarily resident in Australia, a foreign corporation or a foreign government holds a substantial interest; or - 2 or more persons, each of whom is an individual not ordinarily resident in Australia, a foreign corporation, or a foreign government, hold an interest of 40% or more.

 A substantial interest is generally an interest of 20% or more, and an aggregate substantial interest is generally an interest of 40% or more.

 An interest of a specified percentage looks at ownership of shares, control of voting power and ownership or voting power that would exist if rights like options were exercised.
 In relation to trusts and unincorporated limited partnerships, the legislation also considers rights to distributions of property.
-Finally, the possession of certain veto powers can mean a person is deemed to have an interest of 20% or more
+Finally, the possession of certain veto powers can mean a person is deemed to have an interest of 20% or more.